-A large horizontal building houses all main spaces, including most of the exhibition galleries; its ground floor accommodates the entrance lobby, the main court, a restaurant, a museum store, and a children’s gallery, all accessible free-of-charge by the visitors.
+A large horizontal building houses all main spaces, including most of the exhibition galleries; the ground floor accommodates the entrance lobby, the main court, a restaurant, a museum store, and a children’s gallery, all accessible free of charge by the visitors.

 A panoramic roof, which is also a gathering space overlooking the famous Japanese Tea Garden of Golden Gate Park.

 The Tower, perhaps the most iconic architectural feature of the building, is a vertical structure, which houses multifunctional spaces and an observation deck.

 Cross-section of the de Young Museum building by Herzog & de Meuron